Investigators Searching For Gunman That Allegedly Carjacked Off-Duty Philadelphia Police Officer In Kingsessing

 PHILADELPHIA (CBS) — Detectives are searching for the gunman who carjacked an off-duty Philadelphia police officer at gunpoint.
 The officer’s Toyota Highlander was later found on fire.

-The carjacking happened at 56th and Pentridge Streets in Kingsessing Friday shortly after midnight.READ MORE: 50 Philadelphia City Pools To Open For Summer: Here's The Opening Schedule
+The carjacking happened at 56th and Pentridge Streets in Kingsessing Friday shortly after midnight.READ MORE: Suspect Arrested For Assault In Montgomery County Could Man Wanted In 2 Unprovoked Attacks On Women In South Philly

 Police say the officer was parking his vehicle when a gunman walked up, reached into the officer’s pocket for the keys and took the 2020 Toyota Highlander.